Read Smith’s plans for the fall 2021 semester.

-Under the following circumstances, Smith Campus Police will conduct a prompt and thorough internal investigation in accordance with its procedures:
+Under the following circumstances, Smith College Department of Campus Safety will conduct a prompt and thorough internal investigation in accordance with its procedures:

-- If the alleged abuse of a child has taken place on campus or at a Smith-sponsored event, or if the alleged perpetrator is employed by or associated with Smith College and Smith Campus Police have made the required oral and written report to DCF.
+- If the alleged abuse of a child has taken place on campus or at a Smith-sponsored event, or if the alleged perpetrator is employed by or associated with Smith College and campus safety has made the required oral and written report to DCF.

-- If the allegations are against a person who is no longer employed by or associated with Smith College, but occurred while the accused was affiliated and Smith Campus Police have ensured that the required oral and written report has been filed with the appropriate civil authority.
+- If the allegations are against a person who is no longer employed by or associated with Smith College, but occurred while the accused was affiliated and the Smith College Department of Campus Safety has ensured that the required oral and written report has been filed with the appropriate civil authority.

 All members of the Smith community are required to cooperate fully and truthfully with the investigation.
 In the interests of safety for all involved, Smith will take appropriate action regarding an accused faculty member, staff, other employee, student, or volunteer until the investigation is completed.

-Other incidents involving accident or injury may be investigated by Campus Police, the Office of Compliance and Risk Management or other safety personnel, as may be necessary or appropriate.
+Other incidents involving accident or injury may be investigated by campus safety, the Office of Compliance and Risk Management or other safety personnel, as may be necessary or appropriate.